 Employer contributions are recognized as revenue in the period the related service by active priests is earned.
 Other contributions and donations are recognized as revenue when the pledge is made.
+Contribution revenue received from the Archdiocese was 11% of total contributions for the year ended June 30, 2020.
 Contribution revenue received from the Archdiocese was 9% of total contributions for the year ended June 30, 2019.
-Contribution revenue received from the Archdiocese was 51% of total contributions for the year ended June 30, 2018.
+Contribution revenue received from Called to Serve as Christ was 72% of total contributions for the year ended June 30, 2020.
 Contribution revenue received from Called to Serve as Christ was 65% of total contributions for the year ended June 30, 2019.
-There was no contribution revenue received from Called to Serve as Christ for the year ended June 30, 2018.
 The contribution revenue from the Archdiocese includes employer contributions from parishes and the Central Office of the Archdiocese for employed priests and additional Archdiocesan contributions from the Annual Catholic Appeal revenue.
-The contribution revenue from Called to Serve as Christ includes donations from the campaign that were distributed to the Plan.
+The contribution revenue from Called to Serve as Christ includes donations from the campaign that were distributed to the Plan, and are recognized as they are received by the Plan.